Window Well Installations

 If you look inside your window well you will see a layer of gravel, this is called a gravel bed.
 The vertical drain is beneath the gravel bed.
-This gravel bed and vertical drain are efficiently designed to direct volumes of rainwater directly to the existing weeping tile system located below grade; at the footing level of the structure.
+This gravel bed and vertical drain are efficiently designed to direct volumes of rainwater directly to the weeping tile system located at the footing of the structure.

-- Improper choice materials for this main vertical drain.
+- Improper choice materials for the main vertical drain.

 - Filling the drain with gravel.

 - Damaging the drain during backfill and/or powertamping.

 - Not installing enough gravel above the drain to protect is from sediment, leaves or any other intrusive materials that may enter the drain.

 Once a window well drain is blocked and/or not draining there is no cost effective or reliable way of cleaning this drain out.
 Full replacement is the only way to guarantee a positive flow moving forward.